Maria

 Technical accessibility:

-"Munday" returned no results: only "Munday Library" matched. → Added nickname matching across all buildings.
+"Munday" returned no results because only "Munday Library" matched.
+Fix: added nickname matching across all buildings.

-Some users missed the filter buttons entirely (gray-on-gray). → Increased contrast and added a subtle border.
+Some users missed the filter buttons entirely (gray-on-gray).
+Fix: increased contrast and added a subtle border.

-Users tapped the collapsed bottom sheet to expand it; the design required a swipe. → Added a tap-to-expand affordance.
+Users tapped the collapsed bottom sheet to expand it, but the design only supported a swipe.
+Fix: added a tap-to-expand affordance.

 Autocomplete search with typo-forgiving nickname matching across buildings.